tdsmale/tdsmale.github.io/Jungian.md

 #### LIE / ENTJ / ENTj / Capitalist (Shadow: Sophist).
 Ruthless Materialist.
 Escalating competition.

-Encourages competition over resources between others so as to improve their own personal yield.
+Encourages competition over resources so as to improve their own personal yield.
 - Natural: Profitability.
 Naturally promotes competitive escalation.
 - Constructive: Distance.
 Finds it constructive to observe an inequitable distance.
 - Obligation: Hospitality.
 Feels obligated to try and promote a mutually welcoming atmosphere.